Calvados: In the Canadian Forces

-Calvados is the regimental drink of The Queen's Own Rifles of Canada, The Royal Regina Rifles, The Royal Canadian Hussars, Le Régiment de Hull, Le Régiment de Maisonneuve, and The Sherbrooke Hussars.
+Calvados is the regimental drink of The Queen's Own Rifles of Canada, The Royal Regina Rifles, The Royal Canadian Hussars, Le Régiment de Hull, Le Régiment de Maisonneuve, The Sherbrooke Hussars, and The Stormont, Dundas and Glengarry Highlanders.
 The troops were given Calvados as the units passed through Normandy following the D-Day invasion.
 Known as le trou normand, it is normally taken between courses at a regimental dinner, or during a toast to remember fallen soldiers.